 My favorite sources for the critical position on climate change are: sealevel.info

-Thus, my verdict on this topic is clear: climate change is modest and benign.
+Thus, my verdict on this topic is clear: anthropological climate change real, yet it is modest and benign.

 It is neither the catastrophe that the political right sees, not is it as easy as simple as “opening the border” as the left sees it.
 One hopeful aspect is, that both political sides could agree one point: “Avoid creating causes for mass migration”.
 The proponents of “open borders” argue, that it is the morally just thing to do.
 They usually also believe that allowing for migration is beneficial for the target countries and can in the long run even be beneficial for the countries of origin as well.
 However, there are some facts that make the political left go into full cognitive dissonance:

 - Migrants into the West commit more crime and have more unemployment than the natives